 To me, it’s all fantastic.
 Tiki culture is all about living the good life, having fun, and enjoying the tropical splendor it offers.
 So sit back in your bamboo chair, sip your Mai Tai with the little paper umbrella, and dig in to the fun of living Tiki!

-~Brian Martin, with much credit to Tiki Chris Pinto with Tiki Lounge Talk (this “kool kat” wrote most of this I just added to the personal stuff)
+~Tiki Chris Pinto with Tiki Lounge Talk (this “kool kat” wrote most of this I added some updates and jargon just added to the personal stuff)

 People ask what this Tiki stuff is all about.
 Well, it’s pretty simple.
 It’s all about living the good life, the way my grandfathers might have when they came back from the Pacific after the war; listening to the sounds of Exotica music and waves crashing on an island shore while sipping an exotic cocktail under a palm tree, and taking it nice and easy, even if you’re a thousand miles away from the nearest tropical island.
 That’s Tiki Culture.

 People who are into Tiki Culture, or the “Tiki Lifestyle” crave an escape from the fast-paced lives we live.
 We want to know we have a special place, whether physical or in our minds, where we can go to get away from it all.
 For many of us, it’s our own little Tiki Bar or Lounge set somewhere in the corner of our home or backyard.
 For some of us, it’s the Tiki Bar in downtown or on the beach.
 For a lucky few, our entire lives (including our homes and businesses) are 100% Tiki with that distinct mid-century retro look and feel.